Mobile Human Ad Hoc Networks: A Communication Engineering Viewpoint on Interhuman Airborne Pathogen Transmission: Communication Engineering Approach to Interhuman Airborne Pathogen Transmission

 \paragraph{Windy Air} For windy outdoor environments and indoor environments with airflows such as ventilation or wind arising from the open doors and windows, airflows dominate the propagation of droplets rather than other factors given for still air environments.
-The airflow which carries the pathogen-laden droplets can be examined by advection and diffusion mechanisms.
-Briefly, advection results from the airflow velocity and diffusion depends on the turbulent eddies during the mass transfer \cite{de2013air}.
+The airflow which carries the pathogen-laden droplets can be examined by advection and dispersion (turbulent diffusion) mechanisms.
+Briefly, advection results from the airflow velocity and dispersion depends on the turbulent eddies during the mass transfer \cite{de2013air}.
 It should be noted that molecular diffusion related with the thermal energy of molecules is negligible in macroscale.
 In order to calculate the concentration of droplets in time and space, deterministic and stochastic approaches which are based on differential Navier-Stokes and continuity equations are employed.
-For certain initial and boundary conditions, the solutions of these equations for deterministic concentration are known as Gaussian Plume for steady-state and Gaussian Puff Model for transient analysis \cite{de2013air}.
-Actually, the concentration and velocity of droplets are random processes whose mean values are represented by these deterministic solutions.
-Thus, stochastic differential equations are obtained which are non-trivial to solve as a closed form expression.
-Therefore, these equations are mostly solved by numerical methods using Eulerian and Langrangian approaches \cite{de2013air}.
 In addition, indoor ventilation types such as under floor air distribution, mixing, displacement, and downward ventilation should be incorporated into these airflow models.
 For example, downward ventilation can reduce the infection risk by diluting the dispersion of droplets \cite{ai2018airborne}.